lifebit-ai/cloudos-cli/README.md

 In addition, a file named `joblist.csv` is created.

-To get the same information, but for all yourjobs and in JSON format, use the following command:
+To get the same information, but for all your jobs and in JSON format, use the following command:

 ```bash
 cloudos job list \